tkreyche/I75W-Raymarine-Autopilot/README.md

 This project requires that you have a Signal K server, typically running on a Raspbery Pi.
 The tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
 There are several connection options:
 1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is described in the Signal K documentation, and is simple.
 2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wired.
 3) Send the data wireless to the Signal K server from a NautiControl ST Wirelss module.
+The Tillerpilot is hard-wired to the NautiContol module.
 TK needs to be tested.

 The I75W board connects wirelessl